AWS Savings Plans vs Reserved Instances

 The key to making the best decision for your organization’s serverless computing is not necessarily about choosing the Savings Plans over RI or vice versa.
 The Savings Plans was not created to replace RIs but rather to simplify Amazon’s services in meeting the demands of their customers.

 Nevertheless, it makes sense to conclude that both plans have benefits with similar discounts, different architectural management, and different use cases.
+While RIs offer higher discounts, the Savings Plans is easier to manage.
 Using one service doesn’t necessarily restrict you from using the other.
 You can use both services simultaneously or interchangeably.
-While RIs have been the convention, the Savings Plans helps you manage costs better.

 If you’re looking for additional resources to help you manage your AWS costs, check out CloudForecast.
 CloudForecast’s focused daily AWS cost monitoring reports help busy engineering teams understand their AWS costs, rapidly respond to any overspends, and promote opportunities to save costs.